Whistleblower Policy

 • the nature of any technical, financial or legal advice that may be required to support the investigation; and

 • the anticipated timeframe for the investigation.
 Each investigation will be different which will impact the applicable timeframe.
-However, the School’s intent is to complete an investigation as soon as possible.
+However, the School’s intent is to complete an investigation as soon as practicable.

-The School may not be able to undertake an investigation, or provide information about the process etc, if it is not able to contact the eligible whistleblower, for example, if a disclosure is made anonymously and has not provided a means of contact.
+The School may not be able to undertake an investigation, or provide information about the process etc, if it is not able to contact the eligible whistleblower, for example, if a disclosure is made anonymously and the eligible whistleblower has not provided a means of contact.

 Where practicable, whistleblowers will receive updates about when the investigation has begun, while the investigation is in progress and after the investigation has been finalised.
 The frequency and timeframe of any updates may vary depending on the nature of the disclosure.
 The School will also have regard to confidentiality considerations when providing updates.